rshield1/social_fitness/spec.md

 How does omniauth work?

 When a user makes a request (via form, link, manual change in the url), how does rails know how to handle that request?
-It handles it through the associated routes if set up correctly
+It handles it through the associated routes if set up correctly method:

 How do you validate data?
 When are these validations run?
 I validate data through the models validations and throught the params